Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: The Proposed Image Compression Scheme with CRM and GLLMM

+The core autoencoder includes an encoder ($g_{a}$) and a decoder ($g_{s}$).
+The input image $\bm{x}$ is first sent to the encoder network $g_{a}$, which aims to reduce the redundancy and learn a compact latent representation $\bm{y}$ of the input image.
+The latent is then quantized and entropy coded.
+The quantized latent is denoted by $\hat{\bm{y}}$.

-As in \cite{cheng2020}, the core encoder network includes various convolution layers and four stages of pooling operators to get the low-dimentional latent representations.
-The residual blocks with shortcut connections are used extensively, as in ResNet \cite{resblock}.
-The GDN operator is used when the size is changed, as in \cite{cheng2020}.
+The core encoder network includes various convolution layers and four stages of pooling operators to get the latents.
+The residual blocks with shortcut connections are used extensively.
+The GDN operator is used when the size is changed.

-The simplified attention module in \cite{cheng2020} is applied at two resolutions to strengthen more important areas, so that they will get more bit allocation.
-The structure of the attention module is shown in Fig. \ref{Attention}.
+To improve the R-D performance, the simplified attention module in \cite{cheng2020} is applied at two resolutions to capture long-range correlation, and strengthen more important areas, so that they will get more bit allocation.

+To estimate the distribution of the latents and improve entropy coding efficiency, the hyperprior coding part is introduced in \cite{Variational}, which consists of a hyper encoder ($h_{a}$) and a hyper decoder ($h_{s}$).
+The hyper encoder extracts the hyperprior $\bm{z}$ from the latents, which is quantized into $\hat{\bm{z}}$ and entropy coded as a side information to the hyper decoder.
+The hyper decoder first recovers $\hat{\bm{z}}$ via entropy decoding, and then uses hyper decoder network $h_{s}$ to estimate the parameters of the \text{conditional} distribution of $\hat{\bm{y}}$, which is used by the entropy encoding and decoding of $\hat{\bm{y}}$.

+Since the input dimension of the hyper network is much smaller than the original image, the hyper network is much simpler than the core network.
+Leaky ReLU is utilized in most convolution layers, except for the last layer in hyper encoder and decoder, which do not have any activation function.

+To further improve the entropy coding efficiency, the context model network $c_{m}$ in \cite{Joint} and \cite{cheng2020} is also used in our system, which uses masked convolutions to capture the correlation of neighboring latents.
+The output layer of the context model is concatenated with the output of the first part of hyper decoder, and then further processed by some additional convolutional layers to estimate the parameters of the conditional distributions of the latents, which are then used to entropy encode and decode $\hat{\bm{y}}$.

+Since autoregressive context model is used, the symbols have to be decoded in serial manner.
+After all the symbols of $\hat{\bm{y}}$ are decoded, they are sent to the core decoder ($g_{s}$) to generate the reconstructed image.
+Note that the context model can be sped up using the methods in \cite{He_2021_CVPR,Li_2020_TIP,lu2022high}.

+In Fig. \ref{networkstructure}, the encoders and decoders in the core and hyper networks are symmetric, except that they use convolution and deconvolution operators, respectively.